-Hearing aids and cochlear implants are two options with great results if you experience hearing loss and want to do something about it.
-Hearing aids do not require surgery and are best-suited for people with less severe hearing loss and fair speech understanding.
-Cochlear implants require surgery and are best-suited for people with more severe hearing loss and poor speech understanding.
+Both hearing aids and cochlear implants help people with hearing loss to communicate better.
+Hearing aids do not require surgery and are best suited for people with less severe hearing loss and fair speech understanding.
+Cochlear implants require surgery and are best suited for people with more severe hearing loss and poor speech understanding.

 |Hearing Aids||Cochlear Implants|

 |Radio Analogy||All you need is to fine-tune your radio station and turn up the volume.||Your radio receiver is damaged and sounds like static; turning up the volume will only make the static louder.
 You need a new radio.|

 |Extent and Type of Hearing Loss||Hearing loss is mild to profound.

 Your type of hearing loss is either "conductive," meaning it stems from your outer or middle ear, or "sensorineural," meaning it stems from your inner ear or hearing nerve.

 Your type of hearing loss is called "sensorineural," meaning it stems from your inner ear or hearing nerve.

 |Speech Understanding||Excellent to fair/poor -- you are able to understand approximately 50% or more of spoken words during testing.||Fair to poor -- you are able to understand approximately 50% or less of spoken words during testing.|

 |Hearing aids amplify acoustic sound generally and/or by specific frequencies.||A cochlear implant device allows you to hear in a different way.
 This is called electrical stimulation.
 A surgically placed implant bypasses your inner ear.
 It translates acoustic sound into electrical signals.
 It sends the signals directly to the hearing nerve and then on to the brain.|